dflaten/JavaPractice/DataStructuresAndAlgorithms/Sorting/Sorting.md

 pivot should be on the left side and the values higher should be on the right.
 The **pivot** is used to partition the list.

-Most implementations of quicksort are not stable(relative order of equal sort items is not preserved).
+Most implementations of quicksort are not stable.

 #### Performance
 Worst-case: `O(n^2`)`